Patcher-level Formatting with the Format Palette

 - Object Accent Color (accentcolor) is algorithmically a brighter color than the element color and is used to indicate the "off" state in certain objects (e.g. the "off" state for the toggle object).

-- Object Background Gradient (bgfillcolor) is the variant of bgcolor that uses a gradient, as seen in panel object and the and message box.
+- Object Background Gradient (bgfillcolor) is the variant of bgcolor that uses a gradient, as seen in the panel object and the message box.

-- Comment Background Color (bgcolor) the background color of the comment object.
+- Comment Background Color (clearcolor) is the background color of the comment object.

 - Object Color (color) is an indication of “value”.
 For example, in the dial object, the color fills in the part of the circle that is associated with the value of the object.
-In the toggle it is the “on” state.
+For toggle it is the “on” state.

-- The Unlocked Patcher Background Color sets the look of the patcher window background when unlocked.
+- The Unlocked Patcher Background Color (editing_bgcolor) sets the look of the patcher window background when unlocked.

 - Object Element Color (elementcolor) defines the shape or backdrop over which the value is displayed.
 For example, in the dial object, it is the entire circle on which the value is shown.
 In general, the element color is algorithmically slightly brighter than the bgcolor.

-- The Locked Patcher Background Color sets the look of the patcher window background when locked.
+- The Locked Patcher Background Color (locked_bgcolor) sets the look of the patcher window background when locked.

-- Patchline color defines color used to define all patch cords.
+- Patchline color (patchlinecolor) is the color used to define all patch cords.

 - Object Selection Color (selectioncolor) indicates selection.
 For an example, see the itable and waveform~ objects.

-- Comment Text Color sets the text color to be used by the comment object.
+- Comment Text Color (textcolor) sets the text color to be used by the comment object.

-- Object Text Color sets the text color to be used in object boxes.
+- Object Text Color (textcolor_inverse) sets the text color to be used in object boxes.